jlaunonen/mips-linux-uclibc/README.md

 The versions and configurations used here are not totally vanilla and thus need more hands-on involvement than just running a long magic command.

-Resulting toolchain will contain following versions of various packages (excluding gentoo revisions):
+Resulting (stage 3) toolchain will contain following versions of various packages (excluding gentoo revisions):

 - `gcc-6.4.0` (different/more recent version may probably be used freely)
 - `binutils-2.29.1` (different/more recent version may probably be used freely)